Koken-Community-Support/OxyGen-Slideshow/README.md

 ![OxyGen Slideshow Preview] (preview.jpg)
 ## Description
 Adds a shortcode to embed slideshows with next, previous and play/pause controls in essays or pages.
 When in text in your Koken admin area, and when editing an essay or page, click on the slideshow icon with a '+' on it to insert a slideshow with controls.
-Style the added controls using their
+Style the added controls using their CSS selectors:

-## CSS selectors:

 ### Main container
 * .k-content-embed .og-slideshow

 ### Navigation buttons
-* .og-slideshow .sldshw-prev
+* `.og-slideshow .sldshw-prev`
-* .og-slideshow .sldshw-play
+* `.og-slideshow .sldshw-play`
-* .og-slideshow .sldshw-next
+* `.og-slideshow .sldshw-next`

 ### and their container's CSS selectors:
-* .og-slideshow ul .nav-content li
+* `.og-slideshow ul .nav-content li`

 ### Style the image titles and captions using their CSS selectors:
-* .og-slideshow .content-title
+* `.og-slideshow .content-title`
-* .og-slideshow .content-caption
+* `.og-slideshow .content-caption`

 ### and their container's CSS selectors:
-* .og-slideshow .text-content
+* `.og-slideshow .text-content`

 ## Installation
 * Upload the folder 'OxyGen-slideshow' from the zip you download to the directory `/storage/plugins/`
-* Activate the plugin through the 'Admin->Settings->Plugins' screen in your Koken admin area.
+* Activate the plugin through the `Admin->Settings->Plugins` screen in your Koken admin area.

 ## Frequently Asked Questions
 * Where are the settings?

-Settings for each slideshow, can be set directly inside Admin->Site ->The slide show gear icon.
+Settings for each slideshow, can be set directly inside `Admin->Site ->The slide show gear icon`.

 ## Changelog